AlexKnauth/hollowknight-autosplit-wasm/README.md

 ## Instructions for LiveSplit Windows

+The original LiveSplit is Windows-only.
+If you're on Mac or Linux, see other options below.

 LiveSplit connects to this autosplitter and its settings via a LiveSplit Layout (`.lsl`) file.
 Make sure to use a different copy of your Layout for every